-For patients with chronic conditions such as Asthma, COPD, Diabetes or Heart Disease we run specialist clinics with the nurses and/or a GP to review all patients annually.
+For patients with chronic conditions such as Asthma, COPD, Diabetes or Heart Disease we run specialist clinics with the nurses to review all patients annually.
 You will be contacted by the practice to arrange these appointments but if you have any concerns you can make an appointment to see someone at any time.

 All our nurses offer cervical smear tests, childhood immunisations and foreign travel advice.
 For a Blood Pressure check please book to see our Health Care Technician.
 Alison, our Health Care Assistant among other things does the NHS Health Checks and some of the interim chronic disease management.

 Antenatal Clinics are run on a Tuesday morning by Andrea Huby our community midwife from York District Hospital.
 Initial booking appointments (usually at around 10 weeks) are also available on a Friday Morning.
 We recommend you see a GP as soon as you suspect you may be pregnant so that you can decide which of the local hospitals you want to deliver at and we can make any arrangements that are necessary.

 Are you drinking too much?